Updated: Jun 28

 4. Eating too many raw or cold foods.
 When you eat excessive cold and raw food the digestive system has to work extra hard to break down and digest the food because it has to heat it up first.
 (Time to put down that ice cold smoothie…) Over time our digestive system becomes weakened by having to work over time breaking down the cold and raw foods.
 This may lead to bloating, diarrhea and a sluggish digestive system.

 6. Adopting a Vegan/Vegetarian diet.
 I understand there are many reasons people opt for these diets – I was one of them.
 I was vegetarian for 17 years and vegan for 2.
-My hair was falling out, I was freezing cold all the time, I was lacking vitamins that were absent from my diet, I didn’t have protein to repair my muscles (and was incredibly sore all the time after exercising), I was anemic and I lacked enough fat in my diet for my brain to function optimally.
-One day I suddenly craved red meat and I knew that my body was begging for protein, B vitamins and iron.
-I ate a grass-fed steak, it was amazingly delicious, I felt so much better and I never looked back.
-Years of studying nutrition led me to uncovering the truth about vegetarian/vegan diets – they primarily consist of (oh no, here she goes again) SUGAR!
+My hair was falling out, I was freezing cold all the time, I was lacking vitamins that were absent from my diet, I didn’t have protein to repair my muscles (and was incredibly sore all the time after exercising), I was anemic, and I lacked enough fat in my diet for my brain to function optimally (hence, brain fog).
+One day, I suddenly craved red meat and I knew that my body was begging for protein, B vitamins and iron.
+I ate a grass-fed steak, it was amazingly delicious, I felt so much better, and I never looked back.
+Years of studying nutrition has led me to uncovering the truth about vegetarian/vegan diets – they primarily consist of (oh no, here she goes again) SUGAR!
 What do you mean?
 Fruit = sugar, pasta = sugar, cereal = sugar, beans = protein but metabolized in the body as sugar, soy = genetically modified.
 Does this sound healthy to you?
 Yes, the vegetables are healthy, as long as you are not juicing them or eating a ton of them raw.
 Now for those of you that absolutely refuse to eat any form of animal protein your diet (I understand because I was one of them), a complete amino acid supplement taken with each meal can help bump up your protein intake.

 7. Eating Gluten.
 I know there is a lot of hype around gluten and many think this is just the latest diet fad, but there are many reasons to eliminate gluten from your diet.
 First off, gluten is essentially the “glue” that holds bread and other baked goods together.
 There is now approximately 50% more gluten in foods than there was years ago.
 This “glue” over time creates holes in the microvilli of the small intestine which allows things that shouldn’t pass through the small intestine pass through.
 This causes a lot of inflammation and can lead to a “leaky gut”.
 Once you eliminate gluten, you will most likely notice a flatter stomach, less bloating, clearer skin, less brain fog and an more energy.